Food safety for egg producers

 Victoria has a Property Identification Code (PIC) scheme for livestock traceability and biosecurity purposes.
-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) is using this scheme to allocate producers with their egg stamp code (follow the 'apply for a Poultry PIC here' link) and to meet the requirement to notify DEDJTR.
+The department is using this scheme to allocate producers with their egg stamp code (follow the 'apply for a Poultry PIC here' link) and to meet the requirement to notify department.

 Producers with fewer than 50 egg producing birds (home producer)

 - You must identify and control the food safety hazards associated with egg production.
 Some record keeping is also required.